anre005/pinbasic/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE: checking CRAN incoming feasibility

 This submission updates the pinbasic package to version 1.2.2.